 #4.
 Real World Application

-It probably goes without saying that the original reason many start martial arts is to become a good fighter ( a questionable life goal, but whatever. ).
-The idea of slicing through the air like Jet Li and leveling a crowd of ninjas who are threatening you and your hot date is pretty much is every guys fantasy.
+It probably goes without saying that the original reason many start martial arts is to become a good fighter ( a questionable life goal, but whatever ).
+The idea of slicing through the air like Jet Li and levelling a crowd of ninjas who are threatening you and your hot date is pretty much is every guys fantasy.

 Truth is that if you attempt to use karate the results will not be everyone looking at you standing victorious over your aggressor.
 Gorgeous young women will not fall into your arms and the unruly gang of teens will not stop, give a polite Japanese bow and allow you to carry on with your new found honor as the sound of oriental pipe music whistles in the background.